Skip to content

 • Forward conversations — No native Zendesk equivalent.
 Must be appended as private notes with context preserved.

 • Automations, macros, and workflows — These do not transfer via API.
 They must be rebuilt in Zendesk from scratch.
-See Your Helpdesk Migration's Secret Saboteur: Automations, Macros, and Workflows.
+See the automation translation section above and Your Help Desk Data Migration's Secret Saboteur: Automations, Macros, and Workflows.

 Migration Methods: Native CSV vs. SaaS Tools vs. Engineer-Led